Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

     across a chasm unassisted, or keeping a patient alive without a heart for hours at a time with their bare hands.

-### Threshold Successes

-Some rolls are not as much concerned with *whether* the character succeeds, but *by how much*.
-This is simply the difference between the total Number of Successes rolled, and the Difficulty.

-If a Player rolled Four (4) Successes on a Difficulty One (1) task, they would then have Three (3) Threshold Successes.

 ### Contested Actions

 Certain actions are contested between abilities of two or more